developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device showing contact name suggestions while typing based on past actions is turned on (enabled) or turned off (disabled).

-- When a value of ***Off*** is chosen, contact name suggestions is turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, contact name suggestions is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, contact name suggestions is turned on (enabled), and hence it is available for use in entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, contact name suggestions is turned on (enabled) and is available for entering data using the Enterprise Keyboard.